-He is the only resident act at Josie Long's Lost Treasures of the Black Heart club and supported her on the Manchester date of her UK tour in January 2011.
+He is the only resident act at Josie Long’s Lost Treasures of the Black Heart club and has supported her on her UK tour.

 In August 2013 Nathaniel took his first solo show to the Edinburgh Fringe Festival and received lots of good press and reviews.

 Nathaniel could recently be heard on James Acaster’s Findings on BBC Radio 4 and Fresh From the Fringe on BBC Radio 4 Extra.